ptarmiganlabs/butler-sos-docs/content/en/docs/legal_stuff/_index.md

 ## Google Analytics

-Google Analytics is used to track general site usage.
+[Plausible](https://plausible.io) is used to track general site usage.
+The collected data is not shared with any third parties.

-Aggregated Google Analytics data may be used to determine, and in some cases publicly communicate, how popular the site is.
+Aggregated data may be used to determine, and in some cases publicly communicate, how popular the site is.
 Examples of aggregated metrics are how many users have visited the site and from where in the world they accessed the site.

-No detailed Google Analytics data for this site will be shared with any third parties.

 ## Telemetry data

-If enabled in the config file, Butler SOS will send anonymous telemetry data to servers operated by Ptarmigan Labs AB.
+If enabled in the config file, Butler SOS will send anonymous telemetry data to PostHog, with data stored within the EU.
 A detailed description of what's included in the telemetry datais found [here](/docs/about/telemetry/).

 Ptarmigan Labs collects this information to better understand